Can you claim tax without receipts?

 Uniforms and clothing

-You can claim up to $150 each year on clothing you buy for work.
-This includes the cost of buying branded uniforms, protective gear, such as boots or sunglasses, and high-visibility clothing.
-You can also claim for any dry-cleaning fees you’ve incurred to keep work-related clothing clean.
-Any items valued over $150 and you’ll need a receipt.
+You can claim up to $150 each year on laundering clothing you buy for work.
+This includes branded uniforms, protective gear, such as boots or sunglasses, and high-visibility clothing.
+You can also claim for any additional dry-cleaning fees you’ve incurred to keep work-related clothing clean.

 Home office expenses

 Working from home certainly has its advantages but, as most sole traders would know, the costs of bringing your work home with you can start to add up over time.
-That’s why the ATO allows the rate per hour method – a fixed rate of 45 cents per hour for each hour you spend working from home.
-This covers all home office expenses you’d be eligible for with receipts – mortgage, electricity, internet, equipment, furniture – as well as the decline in value of equipment, such as desktop or notebook computer.
+That’s why the ATO allows the rate per hour method – a fixed rate of 52 cents per hour for each hour you spend working from home (or 80c using the COVID-19 shortcut method).
+This covers all home office expenses you’d be eligible for with receipts – rent, electricity, internet, equipment, furniture – as well as the decline in value of equipment, such as desktop or notebook computer.
 Using the rate per hour method means you won’t be able to make additional claims for any relevant home office expenses you do have receipts for.

 For most Australians, work and travel expenses will make up the bulk of tax deduction claims, most of which require written evidence due to the large amounts involved.
 Thankfully though, there are still several deductions you can make at tax time which won’t require it.